 Medium Volume Contractors are the top 1/2 remaining contractors and typically complete 45 to 50% of total dollar volume.

 Low Volume Contractors are the remaining contractors.
 They typically complete 3 to 5% of total dollar volume.

 Contractors eligible for recognition must complete greater than 2% of Low Volume Contractor group total dollar volume and have an overall rating of above average.
 Group Overall Top Achievers are recognized by a plaque displayed in MoDOT’s Central Office Lobby and with a plaque presented at Annual MoDOT / Associated General Contractor (AGC) Meeting routinely held each fall.
-Group "Category" Top Achievers receive a certificate of recognition at the annual MoDOT/AGC COOP meeting.
+The contractors with the top five Overall ratings of each Group receive a certificate of recognition at the annual MoDOT/AGC COOP meeting.